sorenReber/Android_Apps/README.md

 There are currently two simple apps in this repository.
 One is a continuation of a Java number guessing game as I was following the tutorial and it covered creating an app.
 The other app is a calculator used when determining how much product to apply for termites.
 Simply input the measured linear feet and it will calculate how much finished product in gallons and how many fluid ounces of concentrated product to use when making the finished product.

-I created this app because when I'm treating a home for termites I have to type in the whole formula and it's the same every time, just the linear feet is different.
+I created this app because when I'm treating a home for termites I have to type in the whole formula and it's the same every time, only the linear feet is different.
 So I figured I could automate that process and only have one variable to input.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the app running and a walkthrough of the code.}